-You shouldn’t panic if your travel plans involve an overnight flight.
-It can actually be a blessing if you plan carefully.
+If your travel plans include an overnight flight, it can actually be a blessing if you plan carefully.
 My family still lives in Chile and visiting them means taking a red-eye that lasts over eight hours.
-My children are now 7 and 10 years old, so traveling now is much easier than when they were babies.
+With a little planning, kids can be distracted until they fall asleep once the cabin is dark.

 - Dress your kids for comfort.
 Avoid belts since they are a hassle when passing through airport security, and prefer shoes that are comfortable and easy to slip on and off.